Guides - Deploying RabbitMQ through the Linode Marketplace

 RabbitMQ Password set as a

-before you created the server.
+configuration option before you created the server.
 After you login successfully, you have full access to the RabbitMQ Management Console.

 The RabbitMQ Marketplace App installs the following required software on the Linode: